The CFO Playbook 2022: Three New Challenges

 Greater responsibility and accountability – plus the rigours of post-pandemic pressures, rising inflation, geopolitical conflicts and volatile markets - means CFOs must develop an enhanced understanding of business functions outside their immediate scope.
 The need to enhance productivity and reduce costs is intensifying.
-Digital transformation and greater complexity require new methods to process and analyse data, leading to sharper insights for better problem-solving.
+Digital transformation and greater complexity require new methods to process and analyze data, leading to sharper insights for better problem-solving.

 Here we look at what’s keeping CFOs up at night, and suggest how they can better tackle the challenges facing them today.

 Uncertainty is the new normal.
 The effects of the pandemic are still being felt in worldwide markets, there are post-Brexit issues, plus rising inflation and geopolitical conflicts.
 These factors are disrupting everything, including supply chains, recruitment and retention, investment and growth.

 CFOs are contending with...

 - • A seller’s labor market raising the bar on pay and conditions

 - • Greater volume and complexity of transactions

 ... while striving to remain competitive and deliver to budget.